LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 It can be seen that the *MMC5603NJ* shows a straight-line drop in the measured field strength with increasing temperatures.
 However, this is very constant with a value of *-2 $\mu$T / $^{\circ}$C* and is therefore predictable.

-In the evaluation (see figure ), a linear function was also calculated using curve fitting to determine the temperature coefficients of the sensors.
+In the evaluation (see figure ), a linear function is also calculated using curve fitting to determine the temperature coefficients of the sensors.
 This makes it possible to calculate these deviations based on the ambient temperature during the software calibration.